tsfu/airlog/README.md

 - Stats: Get some fun rankings and aggregation from user's travel data.

 ### GlobeView
 This is made possible by  `CesiumJS` library and ChatGPT JS coding.
 For every trip you logged, it will draw an estimated flight route on earth, and mark depature/arrival info.
-When you delete a trip record, for now you need to refresh the page to see the route disappear.
+When you edit/delete a trip record, the route changes accordingly.
+The loading of Cesium graphics may be lagging sometimes due to networks.

 ### LogView
 A table that holds your travel records, with detailed information you have added.